devflowinc/blog/apps/frontend/src/content/blog/qdrant_vs_clickhouse.md

 The key takeaway here is that we are strategically developing our systems to facilitate painless replacement of the underlying vector store.
 Anticipating the uncertain trajectory of vector store solutions, we are exercising caution and refraining from fully committing to any particular data store solution at this point.

-For now, we will stick to [Qdrant](https://qdrant.tech/) for our competitive debate demos as [Clickhouse](https://clickhouse.com/)'s [annoy index](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/annindexes) is too imprecise to be viable and their [usearch index](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/annindexes#usearch), powered by [unum](https://www.unum.cloud/) is both too slow and imprecise to be viable.
+For now, we will stick to [Qdrant](https://qdrant.tech/) for our competitive debate demos as [Clickhouse](https://clickhouse.com/)'s [annoy index](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/annindexes) is too imprecise to be viable and their [HNSW usearch index](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/annindexes#usearch), powered by [unum](https://www.unum.cloud/) is both too slow and imprecise to be viable.

 However, it is important to note that Clickhouse's annoy index solution wins out on pure speed and can be the right choice for datasets characterized by substantial sparsity or considerable size.
 We may use Clickhouse for future customer deployments when it makes sense to do so.